PASTAplus/PEP/peps/pep-9.md

 Use case:

 1. An EDI application collects the user's authentication token, the resource identifier for the protected resource, and the requested permission.
-2. The application sends the token, resource identifier, and permission to AuthZ to determine if the user is authorized.
+2. The application sends the token, resource identifier, and permission to The *authorization service* to determine if the user is authorized.
-3. AuthZ processes the request and returns a success message if the user is authorized.
+3. The *authorization service* processes the request and returns a success message if the user is authorized.

 Notes: This use case supports the authorization process for data package resources where it is assumed that ACRs exist in the ACR registry.